Why is Predictive Sales Analytics a “Must-Have” to Increase Sales Productivity in Business-to-Business?

 The time saved using predictive sales analytics represents one of the key drivers of sales productivity.
 For example, a sales manager can significantly reduce the total time spent on sales analytics activities and activities that can be optimised using analytics.

-They usually include time looking for accounts with better chances of succeeding, time spent in researching churn risk and pricing inconsistencies, time spent in sales planning meetings, time devoted to coaching KAMs, and time spend on onboarding of new Key Account Managers.
+This includes the time spent on looking for accounts with better chances of succeeding, time spent in researching churn risk and pricing inconsistencies, time spent in sales planning meetings, time devoted to coaching KAMs, and time spent on onboarding of new Key Account Managers.

 These non-productive activities typically include the time spent looking for cross-selling opportunities with existing customers and the time unnecessarily spent in developing customer loyalty with loyal customers, while overseeing those at risk of churning.